apache/shardingsphere/docs/document/content/reference/distsql/syntax/rdl/resource-definition/_index.en.md

 chapter = true
 +++

-This chapter describes the syntax of rule definition.
+This chapter describes the syntax of resource definition.